dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 The process for proposing and debating a new DEP is:

 * Fork this git repository
-* Copy `template.md` to `proposals/0000-my-proposal.md` (don't chose the "next"
+* Copy `0000-template.md` to `proposals/0000-my-proposal.md` (don't chose the
-  number, use zero; `my-proposal` should be a stub identifier for the proposal)
+  "next" number, use zero; `my-proposal` should be a stub identifier for the proposal)
 * Fill in the DEP template.
 The more details you can fill in at the begining, the more feedback reviewers can leave; on the other hand, the sooner you put your ideas down in writing, the faster others can point out issues or related efforts.
+Feel free to tweak or expand the structure (headers, content) of the document to fit your needs.
 * Submit a github pull request for discussion.
 The proposal will likely be ammended based on review and comments.
-The PR will be tagged to indicate DEP type and status.
+Go ahead and `cc:` specific community members who you think would be good reviewers, though keep in mind everybody's time and attention is finite..
 * Build consensus.
 This part of the process is not bounded in time, and will likely involve both discussion on the PR comment thread and elsewhere (IRC, etc).
 * Consider drafting or prototyping an implementation to demonstrate your proposal and work out all the details.
-This step isn't necessary, however: a proposer does not need to be a developer.
+This step isn't strictly necessary,
+  however: a proposer does not need to be a developer.
 * If consensus seems to have emerged (for or against the proposal), a team member will assign an DEP number, update the status, and merge the PR.
 * Small tweaks (grammar, clarifications) to a merged DEP can take place as